hot-domme/exocore/_articles/syntax.md

 You can insert alt text and a caption like this:
 ```
 ![This is alt text](/attachments/mouse.jpg)
-*Insert a caption by placing italicised textimmediately underneath the image, with no empty line in between.*
+*Insert a caption by placing italicised text immediately underneath the image*
 ```
 The above snippet produces the below outcome: